rolling-scopes-school/nodejs-aws-tasks/task3-product-api/task.md

 **EVALUATION CRITERIA:**
 Reviewers should verify the lambda functions by invoking them through provided URLs.

-- **1** - poiproduct-service serverless.yml contains configuration for 2 lambda functions, API is not working at all, but YAML configuration is correct
+- **1** - poiproduct-service serverless config contains configuration for 2 lambda functions, API is not working at all, but YAML configuration is correct
 - **2** - The getProductsList OR getProductsById lambda function returns a correct response (POINT1)
 - **3** - The getProductsById AND getProductsList lambda functions return a correct response code (POINT2)
 - **4** - Your own Frontend application is integrated with product service (/products API) and products from product-service are represented on Frontend.
 AND POINT1 and POINT2 are done.